Frontier Midstates

 Frontier Midstates, Inc. is a telephone operating company of Frontier Communications serving Indiana and Michigan.
-It was originally owned by Contel, and later purchased by GTE, Verizon, and then sold to Frontier.
+It was originally owned by Contel, and later purchased by GTE, Verizon, Frontier, and reacquired by Verizon in 2026.

 History

 The company was established in 1956 to provide telephone service in Georgia.
 As a subsidiary of Contel, it adopted the name Continental Telephone Company of the South.
 It expanded as it absorbed the operations various companies in Alabama and Georgia, including Alabama Telephone Company in 1975, Coosa Valley Telephone Company, and Tri-County Telephone Company, Incorporated in 1978.
 The company adopted its abbreviated name, Contel of the South, Inc., in 1988.

 Acquisition by GTE

 Contel was acquired by GTE in 1991 and the operating company began doing business as GTE Systems of the South.
 It was not associated with GTE South, a separate operating company.

 On October 31, 1993, Contel of the South and Alltel traded service regions.
 Contel of the South regions in Georgia area were traded for Alltel's Indiana and Michigan service regions.